Vaccine Info

 ABRYSVO Vaccine U.S. FDA Review

 The U.S. Food and Drug Administration Approved ABRYSVO™ for RSV prevention in Older Adults on May 31, 2023.
-On August 21, 2023, the FDA extended its approval for pregnant women for use at 32 through 36 weeks gestational age of pregnancy.
 The FDA conducted a Vaccines and Related Biological Products Advisory Committee (VRBPAC) ABRYSVO review on May 18, 2023.
 VRBPAC voted 14-0 regarding vaccine effectiveness in preventing severe disease in infants born to women vaccinated during pregnancy and voted 10-4 on immunization safety.
 In addition, the FDA's Briefing Document and Pfizer's EXECUTIVE SUMMARY were posted online.
 On February 28, 2023, the FDA conducted a VRBPAC meeting and published its Briefing Document, as did Pfizer.
 The VRBPAC voted that available data was adequate to support the safety and effectiveness of RSVpreF.
 The Committee voted 7 to 4 on safety and 7 to 4 on effectiveness.
 On February 21, 2023, the company announced the FDA had accepted for review a BLA for RSVpreF for the prevention of medically attended lower respiratory tract illness (MA-LRTI) and severe MA-LRTI caused by RSV in infants from birth up to six months of age by active immunization of pregnant individuals.
 The FDA has accepted the BLA for priority review and has set a PDUFA action date of August 2023.
 In addition, Pfizer confirmed on December 7, 2022, that the U.S. FDA accepted for priority review a Biologics License Application (STN 125769/0) for RSVpreF in individuals 60 years of age and older.
 In November 2018, the FDA granted Fast Track status to RSVpreF.

 ABRYSVO Availability 2024